python/devguide/documentation/markup.rst

    feature, or a part of it, to the library or C API.
 When this applies to an entire module, it should be placed at the top of the module section before any prose.
-   When a new attribute, function, or method is added, make sure a ``versionadded`` directive is added.
+   When a new attribute, function, or method is added, a ``versionadded`` directive should be present at the end of its documentation block.

    The first argument must be given and is the version in question.
 The second argument is optional and can be used to describe the details of the feature.